lawrencedarcy/destroy-the-ring/README.md

 # destroy-the-ring
-One ring fools them all
+One ring to fool them all